 Increasing MRI enhancement following radiosurgery for brain metastasis can indicate recurrent tumor or radiation necrosis.
 Radiation necrosis can produce mass effect in the brain and lead to reduced quality of life and survival.
 Dr. Rogers and members of radiology at UH and Biomedical Engineering at Case Western Reserve University are collaborating on noninvasive methods to identify radiation necrosis; a combination of MRI studies, including PET, perfusion and textural analysis, is highly accurate.
 Dr. Sloan is developing a “liquid biopsy”, using blood to differentiate recurrent tumor from changes induced by treatment.
 UH offers anti-angiogenic therapy and hyperbaric oxygen to treat radiation necrosis.

-Dr. Rogers collaborates closely with Richard Lee, MD, Medical Director of UH Seidman Cancer Center’s Integrative and Supportive Oncology Program, to provide a multidisciplinary approach to peripheral neuropathy caused by chemotherapy or by immunotherapy.
+Dr. Rogers collaborates closely with the UH Seidman Cancer Center’s Integrative and Supportive Oncology Program, to provide a multidisciplinary approach to peripheral neuropathy caused by chemotherapy or by immunotherapy.
 In addition to medical therapy to reduce symptoms, a formal trial of acupuncture in selected patients is planned for the summer of 2018.